An atlas of K3 surfaces with finite automorphism group: Introduction

-The first series are the surfaces with Néron-Severi lattice of the type $U(2)\oplus\mathbf{A}_{1}^{\oplus n},$ for $n\in\{2,\dots,7\}$.
+The first series are the surfaces with N\'eron--Severi lattice of type $U(2)\oplus\mathbf{A}_{1}^{\oplus n}$, for $n\in\{2,\dots,7\}$.
 Such a surface $X$ is the desingularization of the double cover of the plane branched over a sextic curve with $n+1$ nodes in general position.
 The surface $X$ is also naturally the double cover $X\to Z$ of a degree $8-n$ del Pezzo surface $Z$ branched over a curve in the linear system $|-2K_{Z}|$.
 The pull-back on $X$ of the $(-1)$-curves on $Z$ are $(-2)$-curves, and one has a description of the configuration of the $\cu$-curves on $X$ from the well-known configuration of $(-1)$-curves on the del Pezzo surface.
-In particular, for $n=2,\dots,7$, the number of $\cu$-curves on the K3 surface is $6,10,16,27,56,240$.
-Let us describe the case with $240$ $\cu$-curves: \begin{thm} Let $X$ be a K3 surface with Néron-Severi lattice isomorphic to $U(2)\oplus\mathbf{A}_{1}^{\oplus7}$.
-There exists a double cover $f_{1}:X\to\PP^{2}$ branched over a sextic curve with $8$ nodes $p_{1},\dots,p_{8}$ such that the images of the $240$ $\cu$-curves on $X$ are: \\ the $8$ points $p_{1},\dots,p_{8}$,\\ the $28$ lines through $p_{i},p_{j}$ with $i\neq j$,\\ the $56$ conics that goes through $5$ points in $\{p_{1},\dots,p_{8}\}$,\\ the $56$ cubics that goes through $7$ points $p_{j}$ with a double point at one of these points,\\ the $56$ quartics through the $8$ points $p_{j}$ with double points at $3$ of them, \\ the $28$ quintics through the $8$ points $p_{j}$ with double points at $2$ of them, \\ the $8$ sextics through the $8$ points with double points at all except a single point with multiplicity three. \\ Let $Z\to\PP^{2}$ be the blow-up at the points $p_{k},\,k\in\{1,\dots,8\}$; the surface $X$ is also a double cover of $Z$.
-The pull back on $X$ of the pencil $|-K_{Z}|$ gives another double cover $f_{2}:X\to\PP^{2}$.
-Its branch locus is a smooth sextic curve to which $120$ conics are tangent at every intersection points.
-These $120$ conics are the images of the $240$ $\cu$-curves on $X$.\\ The two involutions corresponding to the covers $f_{1},f_{2}$ generate the automorphism group $(\ZZ/2\ZZ)^{2}$ of $X$. \end{thm}
+In particular, for $n=2,\dots,7$, the number of $\cu$-curves on the K3 surface is $6,10,16,27,56,240$, respectively.
+Let us describe the case with $240$ $\cu$-curves.